Artwork Page for Books and Scholars’ Accoutrements

 First produced around the second half of the eighteenth century, chaekgado (literally, “pictures of bookshelves”) flourished throughout the 1800s as a royal emblem.
 And soon this pictorial genre became a popular furnishing item for aristocrats' elegant studies.
 The third panel from the right bears a hidden seal that reveals the artist: Yi Taek-gyun, a prominent court artist active in the late 1800s.

-Ten panels that combine and fold horizontally to display a painting of shelves of various sizes.
+Ten panels combine and fold horizontally to display a painting of shelves of various sizes.
 The shelves are filled with golden books and various colorful items.
 The background is painted in a deep, rich blue.

 Books and Scholars’ Accoutrements